input-output-hk/technical-docs/cardano-components/adrestia/README.rst

 --------

 .. warning::
     Here be dragons.
-These tools are used internally by other tools and does not benefit from the same care in documentation thanother tools above.
+These tools are used internally by other tools and does not benefit from the same care in documentation than other tools above.

 +-------------------+--------------------------------------------------+